At SuperPro, we innovate

 DuroBall metal-poly hybrid

-Vertical pivot bushes are now very commonly used by OEM engineers to precisely locate control arm pivot points to the chassis.
+Vertical pivot bushings are now very commonly used by OEM engineers to the chassis.
 This solution provides great benefits in location precision but has its own inherent weaknesses that can lead to premature failure.

 SuperPro has developed a unique metal and polyurethane hybrid design for this demanding application.
-Combining the core strengths of SuperPros engineered polyurethane coupled with a specialised metal ball joint, the DuroBall design delivers all the benefits of a vertical pivot solution with greater durability and service life.
+Combining the core strengths of SuperPros engineered polyurethane with a specialized metal ball joint, the DuroBall design delivers all the benefits of a vertical pivot solution with greater durability and service life.

 Supaloy metalwork